ucsb-teaching-cs/s21/hw/adding_bio.md

 name: Your Name
 pronouns: She/her Him/his They/their
 role: Undergraduate Learning Assistant
+ula_for: CS X
 photo: image.png
 ---

-Write your bio and a welcome message (300 to 400 words).
-Include "I'm a ULA for X", where X is your course.
+Write your bio and a welcome message for the students in your course (300 to 400 words).
 ```

 * Remember to "Commit changes".